Survival tips for single Christians

 “Be accountable and communicate openly with your friends about your struggles.” – Robyn

 “It’s good to do things to celebrate ‘you’.
-In the last year, a lot of my friends have bought houses and got engaged or married.
+In the last year a lot of my friends have bought houses and got engaged or married.
 While I’m really happy for them, after going to countless housewarmings, engagement parties and weddings, I wanted to do something to celebrate where I’m at in life.
-So I saved some money and did a five-week solo backpacking trip in South East Asia – one of the best things I’ve ever done!” – Beth
+So I saved some money and did a five-week solo trip in South East Asia – one of the best things I’ve ever done!” – Beth

 “Create a good routine in your life, to give you structure.
 For instance, I play tennis every Saturday.
 Of course, flexibility is important, but you need some structure to create stability and balance in your life, and give you focus.
 Without it, you can become unmotivated and distracted.” – Jackie